-Roy Moore: Allegations 'desperate attempt to stop my political campaign'
+Roy Moore: Allegations are 'desperate attempt to stop my political campaign'

 "My opponent is 11 points behind ...
 This article is a prime example of fake news.
 An attempt to divert attention from the true issues that effect the country like health care, military readiness, tax reform or national debt," Moore said.

-Adding: "It's not a coincidence, it's an intentional act to stop the campaign."
+A number of Republicans withdrew their endorsements of Moore following the article, including the National Republican Senatorial Committee, which severed a joint fundraising agreement that benefits Moore's campaign.

+Moore has denied the allegations since they were published.
+He called the claims "completely false" Friday when appearing on Sean Hannity's syndicated radio show.

-An explosive Washington Post report Thursday based on interviews with more than 30 people detailed allegations that Moore pursued sexual relationships with several women when they were between 14 and 18 years old and he was in his 30s, including alleged sexual contact with the 14-year-old.
+The explosive Washington Post report Thursday based on interviews with more than 30 people detailed allegations that Moore pursued sexual relationships with several women when they were between 14 and 18 years old and he was in his 30s, including alleged sexual contact with the 14-year-old.

 None of those three women told the Post that Moore sexually harassed, or assaulted them, or forced them into a relationship.
 Alabama's legal age of consent is 16.